About

 When we first found out about his condition, we wanted to know more.
 As it is a very rare condition not many people knew about it so we turned to the internet.
 I remember searching the web desperately to find out more about other PKU patients; what did their life look like, what do they eat, what did the supplements look and taste like and much more.
 I managed to find some stories about grown up PKU patients who were based in US.
 Although they talked about their diet when they were children, it was not relevant anymore as things have changed since then.
 What we found out made us more anxious about it all.
 I then promised myself to create this blog for other parents like us.
 If this is you, hopefully this blog will answer some of your questions, give a little bit of an insight what the future holds for you and your child.
 I can now say that I have a very happy son and the PKU is not much of a strain to our life.
 We enjoy food and life together as much as we would have done without PKU.

-Keir is now a very happy 6 year old.
-He is full of cheekiness, laughs and energy (lots and lots).
-He is in Year 2 at school.
-He really enjoys school, he has made a very good progress with his reading and writing.
-He is very social, chatty at school and loves reading books.
-His school catering team has been fantastic and been making him low protein meals similar to the school menu.
+Keir is now a very happy 9 year old.
+He is full of cheekiness, laughs and energy.
+He is moving to Year 5 at school.
+He really enjoys school, he is fantastic at Maths and Science, he was a little behind with his reading and writing at first but caught up speedily with some extra help from school.
+He is very social, chatty, full of smiles and really into ‘Pokemon’ and ‘How to Train Your Dragon’.
+He has school meals, the school catering team has been fantastic and been making him low protein meals similar to the school menu.
 He really enjoys his cooked food at school and having school meals really helped him settle into school life smoothly.

 It is almost impossible to detect he has a metabolic disorder by others.
 His food doesn’t look much different to the other food, it is usually full of lovely vegetables and tastes and smells great.
 So do not despair, initial shock is very normal and you will be rushed around to attend appointments and delivering heel prick test at first.
 Just hang on there, it will get easier and it is not as horrifying as it sounds at first.
 NSPKU, dieaticians and the nurse at GOSH have been life savers for us.
 They had the answer to every question we had and reassured us and we met some lovely PKU Families along the way.